Practical Teacher Training

 The aim of the course is to learn to plan and implement teaching, as well as to assess students’ competence and its development.
 Additionally, your goal is to familiarize yourself with the work of a professional teacher and to operate in vocational education environments.

 You can complete the practical teacher training in a vocational education organization, such as a vocational school, adult education center, or university of applied sciences.
 Teaching should primarily be directed towards education leading to a degree or qualification.
-Suitable educational institutions and programs for the practical teacher training are listed in the attached appendix: attachment regarding the eligibility of different institutions (doc).
+See the suitable educational institutions and programs for the practical teacher training at the link below.

 Your teaching practice begins with familiarizing yourself with vocational education, its regulations, and funding sources.
 In addition, during the autumn semester, you will become acquainted with the work and practices of a teacher at the educational institution.
 During this familiarization period, you will observe and monitor the work of a teacher at the agreed-upon educational institution.